AndrePatri/SharsorIPCpp/README.md

 - Calls to `run()/attach()` and `stop()` are not guaranteed to be rt-friendly.
 For rt applications, these calls should only be done during initialization/closing steps or, at run-time, sporadically.
 - As of now, the logging utility `Journal` is not guaranteed to be rt-friendly.
 It is very useful for debugging purposes but, if working with rt-code, it is strongly recommended to set the verbosity level to `VLevel::V0` (which prints only exceptions) or to disable logging altogether with `verbose = false`.

+As a side note, to ensure bindings compatibility with popular libraries like Numpy and PyTorch, SharsorIPCpp uses *Eigen::RowMajor* for its basic *Tensor* type.

 ToDo:
 - [x] continuous integration
 - [ ] python bindings with Numpy and PyTorch support
   - [x] bind StringTensor
   - [ ] bind Client and Server: write factory method, so that it's not necessary to have a different name for each different type of data
-  - [ ] add support for Torch and Eigen
+  - [ ] Numpy support
   - [ ] write some read/write unittests to benchmark performance impacts of additional dynamic allocations in bindings
   - [ ] add python tests to CI
 - [] start to add documentation